-Gordon-Levitt could easily trade on his handsome looks and ample charisma to churn out predictable dreck along the lines of Dear John and The Lucky One.
+Gordon-Levitt could easily trade on his handsome looks and ample charisma to churn out predictable dreck.
 But in every film he takes on, there are surprising layers beneath the surface.
 He prefers themes that challenge and leave viewers scratching their heads.

 Whether playing a victim of childhood sexual abuse who becomes trapped in a life of prostitution in his under-seen 2004 breakthrough film Mysterious Skin, a hipster everyman learning about the harsh realities of love in 2009’s (500) Days of Summer or a twentysomething wrestling long odds with cancer in last year’s 50/50, Gordon-Levitt rose through the indie film world by making tough choices with intellectual heft, plenty of heart and limited mass appeal.

 Even as he stepped into blockbuster roles with The Dark Knight Rises, Inception and his new film, Don Jon he has kept his aim straight, as each of these films have plenty to say about society and the human condition.
 Looper, in particular, stands out for its willingness to ask big questions about good, evil and the consequences of life choices—all amid a dizzying array of adrenaline.